Professional, short version

 My story collection, Quiet Americans, was published by Last Light Studio in early 2011.
 The book features stories that have appeared in J Journal: New Writing on Justice, Mississippi Review Online, and TriQuarterly, among others.
 Work in the collection has won the David Dornstein Memorial Creative Writing Contest (for writing on Jewish themes), received a Pushcart special mention (two nominations), and earned honorable mentions in several other competitions; the published book was named a 2012 American Library Association/Sophie Brody Medal Honor Title for outstanding achievement in Jewish literature.
 Quiet Americans is largely inspired by the experiences and stories of my paternal grandparents, German Jews who immigrated to the United States in the late 1930s, and by my own identity as a member of the “third generation.”
 A portion of the proceeds from sales of Quiet Americans is being donated to The Blue Card, whose mission is to assist Jewish survivors of Nazi persecution and their families who are in need in the United States, and on whose board my sister serves.

-During the summer of 2014, I bade farewell to my colleagues at The City University of New York and joined the staff of Fig Tree Books, where I am Media Editor.
+During the summer of 2014, I bade farewell to my colleagues at The City University of New York and joined the staff of Fig Tree Books, where I served as Media Editor until June 2017.